lennyleadership/zhichang/content/docs/01 Interview Experience/01 CGC Chemist_2022/01 Take Home Exam/01_Difficult_people_CGC_2022.md

 3) (Helped them.)
 I developed programs to streamline data processing, and cut off repetitive and tedious works.
 4) (Leveraged senior's influence.)
 The person worked better under the senior technologist's influence.
 Therefore, I leveraged the peer influence to push them to get started.
 Occasionally the senior technologist had to work with them side-by-side.
 They accomplished works well, but it is not sustainable.
 Once the senior technologist retired, their productivity suffered.
 5) (Find the positives.
 Focus on the positives.
 Minimized the impact and controlled the factors.)
 I realized that they were good at administrative work.
 As a result, the manager and I reduced their analysis responsibilities to minimize the operation's damage and assigned more administrative work.
 In addition, we asked them to join the site safety committee and other administrative-related work.
 6) (Maintained the positive working relationship.
-Show compassion) I applied the idea of "the emotional bank account" from the book "The 7 habits of Highly Effective People" to them.
+Show compassion.)
+I applied the idea of "the emotional bank account" from the book "The 7 habits of Highly Effective People" to them.
 We maintained a positive work relationship, even though I had to deal with conflicts with them.
 With the advice of the Employee Assistance Program at Morneau Shepell, I was able to identify the root cause of their behaviour.
 I shared it with the manager, but we did not come up with better solutions for this one.

+2) The outcome:
+The outcome was not a win-win ending, but a lose-win ending in relationship.

+The team performance was slightly improved in the culture.
+After the culture changed, everyone was motivated to demonstrate their performance.

 Looking back, I should do differently as follows:
-1) Join in Toastmasters club earlier, and learn to deliver constructive feedback.
+We should have a disciplinary process to bring their performance back to what we expected.
+share the same mission with coworkers, and monitored closely.